pramodhkp/mediassist/README.md

 ## Features

+### Medication Tracking and Reminders

+MediAssist includes a medication tracking feature that helps users manage their medications and receive reminders:

+- **Add Medications**: Users can add medications with details like name, dosage, frequency, and schedule.
+- **Track Medications**: View a list of all current medications with their details.
+- **Medication Reminders**: Get reminders for medications that need to be taken.
+- **Edit/Delete Medications**: Easily update or remove medications as needed.

 ### Speech-to-Text Functionality

 MediAssist includes a speech-to-text feature that allows users to record their messages instead of typing them: